CedricBeaulac/CedricBeaulac.github.io/_teaching/davila.md

 date: 2025-09-08
 ---

 Andréa Davila was a master intern under the co-supervision of [Issam A. Moindjié](https://imoindjie.github.io/#index) and myself.
 Andrea studied applications of shape-based analysis on real data.
-We are currently writting an article that will appear on this website shortly.
+A research report describing the project is publicly available [here](https://hal.science/hal-05495115/).